 And it wasn't just celebrity moments that moved the needle of progress in breaking down mental health stigma — states ad school districts recognized the need among students in lockdown, North Carolina became the latest state to open a respite center as an alternative to hospitalization for people struggling with their mental health.

-We still have a long way to go in reaching a better, more empathetic understanding of mental health — but we made a lot of progress in 2021.
+We still have a long way to go in reaching a better, more empathetic understanding of mental health — but we made a lot of progress in over the past year:

 Helping to break the stigma around mental health, Meghan Markle bravely shared her struggle with suicidal ideation in her interview with Oprah